MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 Our service can also save you time when you create a customer or vendor.
 If you know the customer's GST number, you can enter it in the **GST Registration No.** field on the Customer or Vendor cards, and we will fill out the customer name for you.
 Some countries also provide company addresses in a structured format.
 In those countries, we fill in the address too.

-> [!NOTE]
-> There are a couple of things to note about the VIES VAT Number Validation service:
+There are a couple of things to note about the VIES VAT Number Validation service:

 * The service uses the http protocol, which means that data transferred through the service is not encrypted.
 * You may experience downtime for this service for which Microsoft is not responsible.
 The service is part of a broad EU network of national VAT registers.